Biography of Michael Lieber [Back]

 Luria---a former collaborator of Delbruck’s---who also worked with

 P1, was the Ph.D. advisor of the person who directed the lab in which

 these new discoveries were made, and which demonstrated the limitation

-in molecular genetics.
+in molecular and statistical genetics.
 By the way, James

 Watson, who predicted the correct structure of DNA, and who also

 obtained his Ph.D. under Luria, corresponded extensively with Delbruck